sgeos/sgeos.github.io/_drafts/elixir-as-a-service_on_freebsd.markdown

 {% endhighlight %}

 The rc script will use environment variable knobs to configure the app.
+Note that the **RELX_REPLACE_OS_VARS=true** environment variable needs to be defined to use environment variables for dynamic configuration.

 The **vm.args** file is primarily used to configure the erlang VM.
 It can also be used to define application configure parameters.
-Application configuration parameters defined in this file can be passed in as atoms or integers.
+Application configuration parameters defined in this file can be passed into the program as atoms or integers.
 Add the following to **rel/vm.args**.
 {% highlight sh %}
 ## Name of the node